 Clock speeds are fairly constant per vCPU, but Google has cloud regions that contain the last several Intel CPU architectures.
 Some game customers have found speed improvements of up to 20% on Linux when compiling with architecture-specific flags and running their servers in regions that offer CPUs from those families.
 This consistency of vCPU speed also lends itself to a scale-out instead of scale- up approach to CPU-intensive tasks.
 When possible, use worker threads and parallelize your code to allow it to use several CPUs, instead of needing more cycles from a few CPUs.

 Although there is a charge for traffic egress, there is no charge for ingress.
 Consider asymmetric communication patterns that use a higher update rate for packets from the client than packets from the server.
 Many times the effect of a lower server-update rate can be mitigated with interpolation or extrapolation.
-A suggested primer on these topics is this game networking series from Glenn Fieldler's site, Gaffer on Games.
 In addition, if your client and server's marshalling/serialization code can be made sufficiently efficient, consider using packet compression to keep your packet size small.

 Analytics events and logging optimization